Lüneburger SK Hansa: Name

-Team manager, Christos Dovas, and the president of Lüneburger SK, Manfred Harder, chose the name of the newly founded football club, FC Hansa Lüneburg.
+Then team manager, Christos Dovas, and the then president of Lüneburger SK, Manfred Harder, chose the name of the newly founded football club, FC Hansa Lüneburg.
 The name was supposed to reflect Lüneburg's past as a member of the Hanseatic League – since 2007 Lüneburg has once again been officially recognised as a Hanseatic town.

 After the first critical comments about the club name were made, especially its similarity to the name of F.C.
 Hansa Rostock, in February 2008 a local paper, Landeszeitung für die Lüneburger Heide, ran a poll in which over 700 readers took part.
 59% voted against the name FC Hansa, 33% for and 8% had no view either way.

 On 1 July 2011, the club was officially renamed Lüneburger SK Hansa.